Solncev/CyberSportSite/README.md

 ### DB setup

 Add `h2` to active profiles to run with disposable h2 DB.
-Otherwise, specify `spring.datasource.url`, `spring.datasource.username` and `spring.datasource.password` as cmd line or env variables.
+Otherwise, specify `spring.datasource.url`, `spring.datasource.username` and `spring.datasource.password` as cmd line or env variables, or in the `application-local.properties` file that you should create in resources root